nvidia-holoscan/holohub/applications/endoscopy_out_of_body_detection/README.md

 # Endoscopy Out of Body Detection Application

 This application performs endoscopy out of body detection.
 The application classifies if the input frame is inside the body or out of the body.
 If the input frame is inside the body, application prints `Likely in-body`, otherwise `Likely out-of-body`.
 Each likelihood is accompanied with a confidence score.
+If the analytics is enabled, the output for each input frame is instead exported to the given csv file.

 __Note: there is no visualization component in the application.__